-Current work deals with rigorous approaches to reproduction of material appearance and the partially-coherent light transport under physical optics.
+Current work deals with rigorous approaches to reproduction of material appearance and partially-coherent light transport under physical optics.
 Beyond the immediate application to realistic rendering in movies and multimedia, this work aims to also address the more general challenges of the study of propagation of electromagnetic waves in complicated settings, such as: analysis and simulation of radar, WiFi and cellular signals in urban environment, non-optical imaging with such waves and non-line-of-sight imaging.

 Please see the research overview page for additional information.

 Looking for active collaborators, feel free to contact me.

 I received an M.Sc. degree in mathematics and computer science from Weizmann Institute of Science, Israel, advised by Prof. David Harel.
 My M.Sc research centred on efficient execution and distribution of formally-verifiable software paradigms.
 Before my Ph.D studies I used to be a rendering engineer working on CRYENGINE, a leading game- and rendering-engine.
 Beyond my active research I am also interested in real and complex analysis, classical electromagnetism and quantum mechanics.
 In my free time I enjoy hiking to some of the farther reaches of our extraordinary planet, powerlifting and reading historical novels.

 Currently I am involved in efforts to organize a mentorship committee, aiming to help young researchers in making their first steps in becoming active members of the scientific computer graphics community.
 If you are passionate about computer graphic research and lack traditional support frameworks, feel free to contact me for a chat.